acktie/Acktie-Mobile-iOS-Airprint/documentation/index.md

 ## Known issues
-iPad - When changing the orientation the print dialog box does not re-display in the correct location.
+iPad - When changing the orientation the print dialog box does not re-display in the correct location (only if you use view option, works correctly for navbarbutton.).
 NOTE: this does not effect print functionality.

 Local file location - There is a limitation on where local files can be printed from.
 Currently, the local file need to be in the documents directory
 (Ti.Filesystem.applicationDataDirectory) under the application.
 If you have documents packaged with your app you will need to move them to the documents